emmalif96/JavaWebService/README.md

 **Here is a simple Web Service made in Java Spring for Vessel Information**

 For testing this Web Service I used Postman, which is a Platform for API Development that is easy to use.
-If you aren't familiar with Postman you can find more information https://www.postman.com/
+If you aren't familiar with Postman you can find more information here https://www.postman.com/

 There are three different requests that this Web Service can offer.
 The first is a GET method that displays all the information available for the vessels.
 When running the project locally, the URL is: `http://localhost:8080/vesselInformation`